pulumi/pulumi-hugo/themes/default/content/what-is/what-is-ci-cd.md

 ---
 title: What is Continuous Integration/Continuous Delivery (CI/CD)?
 meta_desc: |
-    Learn about what continuous integration/continuous delivery (CI/CD) is and why CI/CD practices enable developers to automate and improve their release processes.
+    Learn about CI/CD practices that improve dev process with automation for effective, rapid software delivery.
 type: what-is
 page_title: "What is Continuous Integration/Continuous delivery (CI/CD)?"
 ---